Operating Principles

 Engineering talent is expensive and scarce.
 Wasting it on repetitive tasks is criminal.
 I want my teams solving interesting problems: architecting scalable systems, improving user experience, eliminating bottlenecks.
 Not clicking through AWS consoles, manually deploying code, or copy-pasting environment configs.

 At SEI, I reduced deployment cycles from monthly to multiple times per week by containerizing applications and automating pipelines.
-At AscellaHealth, I built an AI-powered meeting workflow that ingests transcripts, extracts action items, and updates Asana automatically.
+At AscellaHealth, I built an AI-powered meeting workflow using Claude Code that ingests transcripts, extracts action items, and updates Asana automatically via MCP integration.
 The ROI is staggering: 45 minutes saved per deployment, multiplied by dozens of deployments per month, equals hundreds of hours returned to the team for actual engineering work.

 In practice, this means: